icolasnian/File-Checker/README.md

-# File Checker v2
+# Accounting File Organizer

-*Adicionado arquivo de log com data, nome e causa do erro.
-*Adicionado versão .exe para mais praticidade.

-Identifica conteúdo dentro de arquivo e organiza os arquivos que tenham um "match" de informação.
-Originalmente adaptado pra PDF porém pode ser utilizado pra qualquer formato mudando o código.

 Identifies content inside a file and organizes it with other files that match its content.
-Originally adapted to PDFs but it works with any file format.
+Originally implemented to work with PDFs but it can work with any file format.